wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/2-what-is-windows-virtual-desktop.md

 ## Requirements

-Windows Virtual Desktop supports the following operating system images
+Windows Virtual Desktop supports the following operating system  (on the virtual desktops)...

 ### Infrastructure